-Corey Zoldan focuses his practice on employment and labor law, as well as commercial litigation.
+Corey Zoldan focuses his practice on employment and labor law, commercial litigation, legal ethics counseling, and general liability with matters like personal injury claims.

 Prior to joining Carr Maloney, Corey worked as an associate attorney at a boutique law firm in Alexandria, Virginia, representing clients in business disputes and employment issues.
 Corey also contributed articles to the Virginia Employment Law Letter, a monthly publication geared towards human resource professionals.
 Corey was also a Law Clerk to the Honorable Jan L. Brodie (Ret.) and the Honorable David A. Oblon at the Fairfax County Circuit Court in the year following his law school graduation.